What Is The Beck Depression Inventory?

 • Suicidal thoughts

-How to take the beck depression inventory (BDI)
+How to take the BDI assessment

 Taking the BDI can be straightforward.
-The inventory normally requires a fifth- to sixth-grade reading level to understand the questions and multiple-choice answers.
+The inventory normally requires a fifth- to sixth grade reading level to understand the questions and multiple-choice answers.
 Someone with a lower reading level may need assistance filling out the questionnaire.

 The BDI takes about 10 minutes to complete, but some people may be able to complete it more quickly, especially if they have taken it in the past and are familiar with the questions.
 However, someone with a lower reading level or severe difficulty concentrating may take longer to complete the assessment.